List of heads of state of India

-Sixteen individuals have served as head of state of India, from the independence of India in 1947 to the present day.
+From the independence of India in 1947 to the present day, sixteen individuals have served as head of state of India.
 The current head of state of India is Droupadi Murmu, elected in 2022 after being nominated by the National Democratic Alliance.

+The first major empire to use such a title was the Mughal Empire, whose emperors formally used the title Emperor of Hindustan after Babur defeated Ibrahim Khan Lodi at the First Battle of Panipat in 1526 A.D.
+When the Mughal Empire started fracturing and declining after the death of Aurangzeb in 1707, the dominant power in the Indian subcontinent became the Maratha Empire, who were looked upon as the ceremonial rulers of the entire Indian subcontinent by outside powers and smaller rulers within India.
+By 1818 after the Marathas were overthrown, the governor-generals of the East India Company carried the title "Emperor of India".
+After the British Raj was formed in 1857, following the abolishment of the Company Raj, the monarchs assumed the same title until 1947, when India won Dominion status after it's fight for independence.

-From 1947 to 1950, the head of state under the Indian Independence Act 1947 was the King of India, who was also the monarch of the United Kingdom and of the other Dominions of the British Commonwealth.
+From 1947 to 1950, the head of state under the Indian Independence Act 1947 was the of India, who was also the monarch of the United Kingdom and of the other Dominions of the British Commonwealth.
 The monarch was represented in India by a governor-general.
 India became a republic under the Constitution of 1950 and the monarch and governor-general were replaced by a ceremonial president.

+Emperor of Hindustan (1526–1540/1556–1857)

+Used from the start of the empire after Babur's victory at Panipat till the end of the empire after Bahadur Shah Zafar's exile to Burma in 1857.